troglobit/mini-snmpd/README.md

 * Includes basic system info like CPU load, memory, disk and network interfaces
 * Does not need a configuration file, but one is supported
 * Supports UDP and TCP (thus supports SSH tunneling of SNMP connections)
-* Supports Linux kernel versions 2.4, 2.6, and later
+* Supports Linux 2.6 and later
 * Supports FreeBSD (needs procfs mounted using "mount_linprocfs procfs /proc")

 `mini-snmpd` has been tested on x86 and ARM platforms in Ubuntu Linux,